kevinolega/callcentertrainingtips/_posts/2013-05-21-better-than-last.md

 comments: true
 categories: [Lessons]
 ---
 > Whenever I fight I don't hit my opponent with my fists.
-It hits all by itsself. -Bruce Lee (paraphrased)
+It hits all by itself. -Bruce Lee (paraphrased)

 Whenever I do something I expect the next attempt to get better.